pontocom/appsentinel/README.md

-# appsentinel
+# Appsentinel - APK security scanner
-Appsentinel project repository
+Mobile platforms and mobile applications are more and more used by millions of users worldwide.